 - Freezer 12 months = 90%

 Lake City Coffee

 Alisha and I (Russell) started Lake City Coffee shortly after meeting in 2015.
-We quickly moved from courting for marriage to business partners, much like most people move from one room to the next.
-Not only did we both have a passion for coffee, but we also had a love of people, especially “our” kind of people.
+We quickly moved from courting for marriage into business partners.
+Not only did we both have a passion for coffee, but we also had a love of people, especially "our" kind of people.

 If you're looking for some exceptionally fresh roasted coffee and some fun people to work with, then you're in the right place.

 I know this is going to surprise the hell out of you, but I just found, in the back of my cupboard, several Ziploc and sealed mylar bags of whole bean coffee with an oxygen absorber in each.
 These bags were dated June 2nd 2020, the day I started this article's experiment in preserving coffee beans.

 Yep folks, that would be over a year in the cupboard.
 Having just run out of coffee.
 (I know.
 I know.
 I's a cobbler's kids kind of thing.)
 But I used my AeroPress and made a cup of coffee from year old coffee beans.